chenxingqiang/open-codex/docs/faq.md

 ## FAQ

-### OpenAI released a model called Codex in 2021 - is this related?
+### iEchor released a model called Codex in 2021 - is this related?

-In 2021, OpenAI released Codex, an AI system designed to generate code from natural language prompts.
+In 2021, iEchor released Codex, an AI system designed to generate code from natural language prompts.
 That original Codex model was deprecated as of March 2023 and is separate from the CLI tool.

 ### Which models are supported?